 I am trained in a wide variety of areas, however my technique is heavily rooted in relational/psychodynamic theory.
 This means that the therapeutic relationship that forms between us will serve as our guiding force.
-My technique also incorporates attachment theory, family systems, cognitive behavioral therapy (CBT), and dialectical behavior therapy (DBT--with a focus on mindfulness).
+My technique also incorporates attachment theory, internal family systems (IFS), cognitive behavioral therapy (CBT), and dialectical behavior therapy (DBT--with a focus on mindfulness).
+I take a somatic approach to healing, meaning that I believe we must incorporate mind, body, emotions, and spirit in the healing process.
+I believe that the mind and body are one entity and must be treated together.

 I am passionate about helping people connect to their inner strength, beauty, and goodness, which means I will have a bias toward kindness and self-compassion.
 I will encourage this not just in relationship to your mind and heart, but also to your body.
 I am committed to the work of dismantling structures and systems of power and oppression.
+As as a straight, white, cis woman, I am aware of my power and privilege and believe that it is important to look at these categories together to understand how our identities shape our experience in the world as well as our mental health.
 I hope that through our work together, we will find the ways that we have been shaped by these systems and will work to redeem our stories, our bodies, our minds, and our hearts from injustice and violence.

 In our work, we will draw upon formative relationships (past and present), social and cultural bias, and studies in mindfulness and the brain.